nrepl/spec.nrepl.org/spec.md

 overlap.

-In this document, the examples use UUID strings for `session` and `id`, but the only requirement is that they are unique strings.
+In this document, the examples use UUID strings for `session` and `id`, but the only requirement is that they are strings that are unique to the life of the specific server process and all clients connecting to it.

+When an error is encountered in the nREPL server itself (rather than in the code that the client has sent) it should send a response with `err` containing a message describing the error, and a `status` containing `server-error` as well as `done`.

 ## Required Operations